 Generation as transport

 Think of a soap bubble.
-Press it slowly and the surface deforms; every point on the film follows a smooth, deterministic path.
+Press it slowly and the surface deforms; every point on the film follows a smooth path.
 Release the pressure and it snaps back along the exact same path, not an approximation.
-The PF-ODE is that elastic surface in probability space: a deterministic velocity field that moves every point from noise to data (or back) along a reversible path, with no randomness.
-A point $z_t$ on a trajectory is one spot on that surface at time $t$.
+The PF-ODE is that elastic surface in probability space, and $z_t$ is one spot on the surface at time $t$.

 The core problem with step-by-step integration: the local velocity at $z_t$ tells you nothing about where the trajectory ends up globally.
 You have to follow it closely, one small step at a time, or you drift off course and end up somewhere wrong.
 This is expensive.

-2. Jump to any point, not just the endpoint.
+- Jump to any point, not just the endpoint.
 Learn a two-time function that can jump from any $t$ to any $s < t$ in one step.
-This is the flow map idea, and it is what CTM, shortcut models, and MeanFlow (all coming up) build on.
+This is the flow map idea, and it is what consistency trajectory models (CTM), shortcut models, and MeanFlow build on.

 Flow matching

-Before getting to one-step methods, it helps to understand flow matching, because all the one-step methods either build on it or borrow its training structure.
+Flow matching is the foundation every one-step method either builds on or borrows training structure from, so the rest of the post assumes the setup.
 Flow matching [1] frames generation as transport: learn a continuous-time flow that moves probability mass from one distribution to another.
-The source and destination can be any two distributions; unlike diffusion models, you are not committed to Gaussian noise on one end.
-In practice, the simplest useful case uses Gaussian noise as the source, giving straight-line paths between noise and data:
+The source and destination can be any two distributions; unlike diffusion, which fixes the noisy end to Gaussian noise by construction, flow matching has no such constraint.
+In practice, the simplest useful case uses Gaussian noise as the source, giving straight-line paths between noise and data:2

-Why is inference still slow?
+Inference is still slow, though.
 Even though each individual path $x_0 \leftrightarrow x_1$ is a straight line, the marginal velocity field is not.
 At any given noisy image $z_t$, many different clean images $x_0$ are plausible, not just one.
 Each candidate has its own straight-line velocity pointing in a slightly different direction.
 The network has to output the probability-weighted average of all those directions, which traces a curved path through image space.
 Following a curved path with only local velocity information requires many small steps.

 Scrub the demo below to watch this happen: at $t=1$ the field points toward the centroid (no cluster has been chosen), and as $t$ decreases the weights concentrate and particles fan out toward different clusters.
 Try the candidates buttons (1, 3, 5) to see how a single cluster gives a uniform field while multiple clusters force curvature.